-(a) securing the upper and lower handle

-and remove the two carriage screws (b)

-from the lower handle and set aside as

-shown in Figure 2-3.
+2. Loosen the top two nuts (a) securing the upper and lower handle and remove the two carriage screws (b) from the lower handle and set aside as shown in Figure 2-2.

-- 4. Place shift lever in Forward-6 position (if equipped). - Observe lower rear area of equipment to be sure both cables are aligned and seated properly in roller guides.
-See Figure 2-4.
+- 3. Place shift lever in Forward-6 position or fastest forward speed (if equipped). - Observe lower rear area of equipment to be sure both cables (if equipped) are aligned and seated properly in roller guides.
+See Figure 2-3.

 NOTE: On units with Overhead Chute Control (with Flex Shaft), Four-Way Chute Control, and Electric Chute Control cut cable ties securing flex shaft to the lower handle and set the flex shaft aside.
 Remove rubber bands securing cables to carriage screws and cut cable tie securing shift rod to lower handle.
 Refer to Figure 2-1 to help identify your unit.

-6. Pivot handle upward and align the tab in the lower area of the upper handle with the hole in the lower handle.
-See Figure 2-5.
-Follow the instructions applicable to your handle hardware set-up in Steps 7 and 8 to secure the upper and lower handles.
+Pivot handle upward and align the lower handle.
+See Figure 2-4.
 Remove and discard any rubber bands, if present.
 They are for packaging purposes only.